Ongoing projects

 • Novel small molecule approaches for breast cancer brain metastasis

-2. Reactivation of PP2A for malignant brain tumors
+2. Reactivation of PP2A for overcoming kinase inhibitor tolerance in brain tumors

-Glioblastoma (GBM) is a fatal disease in which all oncogene-targeted therapies have thus far failed.
-GBM therapies are also complicated by challenges related to poor blood-brain barrier permeability which limits many otherwise effective therapies.
-Protein phosphatase 2A (PP2A) is inhibited in GBM by non-genetic mechanisms and is thus amendable for reactivation.
-In addition, we have recently demonstrated that combination of PP2A reactivation and multikinase inhibition results in profound synergistic cell killing of human glioma cells in vitro and in vivo.
+Glioblastoma (GBM) and Medulloblastoma (MB) are fatal diseases in which all oncogene-targeted therapies have thus far failed.
+Brain tumor therapies are also complicated by challenges related to poor blood-brain barrier (BBB) permeability which limits many otherwise effective therapies.
+Protein phosphatase 2A (PP2A) is inhibited in brain tumors by non-genetic mechanisms and is thus amendable for reactivation.
+In addition, we have recently demonstrated that combination of PP2A reactivation and multikinase inhibition results in profound synergistic cell killing of GB and MB cells in vitro and in vivo.

 Specific projects: